Convert My Blood Sugar

 No. The unit your reading is displayed in is determined by your device or lab settings, not by when or what you ate.
 Whether your reading is fasting or post-meal, the same conversion factor applies.
 What does change based on timing is the reference range used to interpret the result, as fasting and post-meal targets differ significantly.

-Pre-diabetes is typically characterised by fasting glucose between 6.0 and 6.9 mmol/L (108 to 124 mg/dL) or an HbA1c of 39 to 47 mmol/mol (5.7 to 6.4%).
+Prediabetes is typically characterized by fasting glucose between 100 and 125 mg/dL (5.6 to 6.9 mmol/L) or an A1C of 5.7 to 6.4% (39 to 47 mmol/mol).
 At this stage, lifestyle changes can be highly effective at preventing progression to Type 2 diabetes.
-Your GP may refer you to a structured programme such as the NHS Diabetes Prevention Programme.
-Target ranges for pre-diabetic individuals are generally the same as for the general population: fasting glucose below 6.0 mmol/L (108 mg/dL).
+Your doctor may refer you to a structured program such as the CDC's National Diabetes Prevention Program.
+The goal for prediabetic individuals is generally to bring fasting glucose back below 100 mg/dL (5.6 mmol/L).

 Should I be monitoring my blood sugar at home if I am not diabetic?

-Routine home glucose monitoring is not recommended or necessary for healthy adults without diabetes or pre-diabetes.
-Blood sugar is routinely tested as part of NHS health checks and when symptoms or risk factors suggest it.
-If you have concerns about your blood sugar, the most appropriate step is to speak to your GP and request a fasting blood glucose or HbA1c test, rather than purchasing a home monitor without clinical guidance.
+Routine home glucose monitoring is not medically necessary for healthy adults without diabetes or prediabetes.
+Blood sugar is routinely tested as part of regular checkups and when symptoms or risk factors suggest it.
+If you have concerns about your blood sugar, the most appropriate first step is to speak to your doctor and request a fasting blood glucose or A1C test.
+That said, home meters are inexpensive and widely available, and some people find occasional checks reassuring - just interpret results with your doctor rather than in isolation.

 Healthy Living for Blood Sugar Balance

 This tool is for general informational purposes only and does not constitute medical advice.
 Blood sugar ranges shown are general population guidelines and may not reflect your individual targets.
-Always consult your GP or diabetes care team for personalised guidance.
+Always consult your doctor or diabetes care team for personalized guidance.

 This page contains Amazon affiliate links.
 We may earn a small commission from qualifying purchases at no additional cost to you.
 This helps keep the tool free.